RTEMS/rtems-docs/c-user/symmetric_multiprocessing_services.rst

 .. warning::

-    The SMP support is only available if RTEMS was built with the ``--enable-smp`` build configuration option.
+    SMP support is only available if RTEMS was built with the SMP build configuration option enabled.

 RTEMS is supposed to be a real-time operating system.
 What does this mean in the context of SMP?
 The RTEMS interpretation of real-time on SMP is the